 Gelatin is an ingredient used as a thickener and as the base for certain sweet treats, like gummy candy and marshmallows.

-It’s why Jello is firm and jiggly, and it’s used in cakes, pies and even some low-fat dairy products to make creamy foods thicker.
+It’s why Jello is firm and jiggly, and it’s used in cakes, pies and even some low-fat dairy products to make them thicker.

 So why don’t vegans eat gelatin?
 Because it’s made from ground up animal skin, bones, tendons and ligaments.
-Usually, that means pigs, but most kosher gelatin is made from fish parts.
+Usually, that means pigs or cows, but most kosher gelatin is made from fish parts.